-Gerrish Financial provides financial planning and investment advisory services primarily to Generation X and Generation Y individuals and families (all age groups are welcome).
+Gerrish Financial provides financial planning and investment advisory services primarily to Generation X , Y and Z individuals and families (all age groups are welcome).

-We also provide services to high net worth individuals, business owners, trusts and self employed individuals.
+We also provide services to high net worth individuals, business owners, and self employed individuals.

 We strive to work with people from all different walks of life, and have no minimum asset or income requirements, and we have no minimum account size.

-Our base Get Financially Fit plan starts at $400 upfront and $50 ongoing monthly retainer.
+Our base Financially Fit plan starts at $500 upfront and $1,200 yearly ongoing.

 Where are you located?